heptarch/heptarch.github.io/drafts/tarkovsky.md

 	   with only two entries (May 12 and 22).
-They are mostly concerned with the promotion of *Stalker* and his plans to leave for Italy,
+They are mostly concerned with the promotion of *Stalker* and his plans to leave for Italy.
 <!--
 In my first two weeks, I had browsed the Institute's archival notes---a confusion of Russian,
-Polish, Italian and French---which suggested that, while the diary entries were elsewhere,--> and I thought that, at best, the May 79 cabinet might house correspondence with the Italian authorities or the Soviet film board.
+Polish, Italian and French---which suggested that, while the diary entries were elsewhere,-->
-These would bore the average reader, but prove invaluable to the biographer and cultural materialist.
+I thought that, at best, the May 79 cabinet might house correspondence with the Italian authorities or the Soviet film board which would bore the average reader, but prove invaluable to the biographer, the film critic, the cultural materialist.
 I would ask Chiara for more keys, draw some provenance diagrams, create accession numbers and EADs, and finish my summer by changing hats and penning an editorial recommendation.
 This, at least, was my surmise.